chikamichi/logg/README.md

 ```

 If you want to render to several logging endpoints, and send a mail on top of that, just do it within the block!

+Both `#render_inline` and `#render` follow Tilt's implementation.
+The `:data`
+object is any Ruby object which be promoted as `self` when rendering the
+template.
+In the last example, if `foo.haml` where to contain calls to
+methods such as `status` or `body`, this would mean running `response.status`
+and `response.body` within the template.
+The `:locals` are additional
+variables one may need to interpolate the template.
+In the last example, we
+are passing the request parameters along the response object.
+You basically
+define your loggers the way you want (see `Advice` section below for some
+insight).

 ## Dispatching helpers